-On some occasions this will be the trainee's Assigned Educational Supervisor (AES) although other consultants (and senior trainees depending upon their level of training and the complexity of the procedure) should also assess the trainee, as this adds to the reliability of the assessment process.
+On many occasions this is likely to be the trainee's Assigned Educational Supervisor (AES).
+Other surgical consultants (and senior trainees depending upon their level of training and the complexity of the procedure) should also assess the trainee whenever they supervise an index procedure, as this adds to the reliability of the assessment process.
 All assessors must be trained in the use of PBAs.